kyma-project/busola/README.md

 ### Set active environment

-1. To use one of build-in environments in `busola-kyma` image (dev, stage, prod), pass env `ENVIRONMENT` to docker container.
+1. To use one of the built-in environments in the `busola-kyma` image (dev, stage, prod), pass env `ENVIRONMENT` to the Docker container.
    ```bash
    docker run --rm -it -p 3001:3001 -v --env ENVIRONMENT={your-env}--pid=host --name busola europe-docker.pkg.dev/kyma-project/prod/busola-kyma-web:latest
    ```
-2. To use custom environment configuration, mount it in docker and pass env `ENVIRONMENT` to docker container.
+2. To use a custom environment configuration, mount it in Docker and pass the `ENVIRONMENT`  env to the Docker container.
    ```bash
    docker run --rm -it -p 3001:3001 -v <path to your custom config>:/app/core-ui/environments/ --env ENVIRONMENT={your-env} --pid=host --name busola europe-docker.pkg.dev/kyma-project/prod/busola:latest
    ```